risc0/risc0/examples/waldo/README.md

 ### zkVM Communication Channels

-In the RISC0 zkVM system, the guest and host can communicate over using channels at runtime.
-These channels are currently used to implement the `env::read` and `env::commit` functions in the guest, and the developer can create new channels for their own needs.
-In this example, a channel is used to allow the guest to request chunks of the Where's Waldo image on demand as a part of the `MerkleTree` and `VectorOracle` types.
-Using these channels allows us to write more flexible code that is more readable and follows familiar paradigms.
+In the RISC0 zkVM system, the guest and host can communicate over using syscalls at runtime.
+These syscalls are currently used to implement the `env::read` and `env::commit` functions in the guest, and the developer can create new syscalls for their own needs.
+In this example, a syscall is used to allow the guest to request chunks of the Where's Waldo image on demand as a part of the `MerkleTree` and `VectorOracle` types.
+Using these syscalls allows us to write more flexible code that is more readable and follows familiar paradigms.

 ### Image Manipulation